Many people ask us, “Can you join the Army with your GED Diploma?” Yes, the GED diploma is equivalent to a common high school diploma, so you can!

 Today, however, many students prefer to follow an online course so they can decide when and where to learn for their GED diplomas.

 You are welcome to benefit from this website’s online program of practice tests and online video lessons at no cost.
 There’s no need to register or submit an email address; just get started with your GED prep!
+Keep in mind, however, that this website’s free practice tests and online video lessons cover just part of the GED test.

-The GED test gives adults who didn’t finish high school the opportunity to earn a high school credential which will get them into college (or even result in college credits) and lead to rewarding careers.
+The GED test gives adults who didn’t finish high school the opportunity to earn a high school credential that will get them into college (or even result in college credits) and lead to rewarding careers.

 Recognized throughout the United States by employers and educators, the GED credential has increased employment and education options for millions of adult learners since 1942.
 The tests cover four academic areas—Language Arts (reading and writing combined, including an essay), Social Studies, Science, and Mathematics.